tct123/Cumulus/README.md

 If your used Android device has built-in a barometric sensor, you can activate it in Cumulus and use its data as a barometric pressure altitude.

-Cumulus packages for *Android* and *Ubuntu* 64bit can be downloaded from [here](https://github.com/kflog-project/Cumulus/tree/master/Releases/).
-For Ubuntu are [binary](https://github.com/kflog-project/Cumulus/tree/master/Releases/Ubuntu/binary-packages) and [source](https://github.com/kflog-project/Cumulus/tree/master/Releases/Ubuntu/source-packages) packages available.
+Cumulus packages for *Android*, *Debian* 64bit and *Ubuntu* 64bit can be downloaded from [here](https://github.com/kflog-project/Cumulus/tree/master/Releases/).
+For Linux binary packages are provided only.

 <b>Note!
 Current Android packages are Qt4 based and are only available til Android release level 6.
 They are only provided here and not more in GooglePlay due to Google restrictions.</b>